 Colleen Carroll Campbell is an award-winning author, print and broadcast journalist and former presidential speechwriter.
-Her books include her critically acclaimed journalistic study, The New Faithful; her spiritual memoir, My Sisters the Saints, which won two national awards and has been published in four languages; and The Heart of Perfection: How the Saints Taught Me to Trade My Dream of Perfect for God’s, which will be published by Simon & Schuster’s Howard imprint in May.
+Her books include her critically acclaimed journalistic study, The New Faithful; her spiritual memoir, My Sisters the Saints, which won two national awards and has been published in five languages; and The Heart of Perfection: How the Saints Taught Me to Trade My Dream of Perfect for God’s, which will be published by Simon & Schuster’s Howard imprint in May.
 Colleen has written for the New York Times, Washington Post, Christianity Today, America and National Review, and appeared on CNN, FOX News, MSNBC, ABC News, PBS, NPR and EWTN, where she hosted her own television and radio shows for eight years.
 A former speechwriter for President George W. Bush and editorial writer and op-ed columnist for the St. Louis Post-Dispatch, Colleen is the recipient of two honorary doctorates and numerous other awards and fellowships for her work.
 She speaks to audiences across North America and Europe when she’s not home enjoying her husband and their four young children, whom she homeschools.
 Her website is www.colleen-campbell.com.

 Colleen's Press Packet

 Click the button below to download the complete press packet (20 MB).

 From editing speeches alongside a president in the Oval Office to announcing a new pope to a worldwide television audience from St. Peter’s Square, Colleen’s career path has taken her places she never expected when she penned her first news story as a freshman at Marquette University in Wisconsin.